-- In November 2020, the Tokyo High Court upheld a claim Ι. seeking an injunction on the conclusion of consumer contracts including a provision that was in violation of the Consumer Contract Act, indicating that a business stipulated in membership terms and conditions that the business could revoke membership "if the Company reasonably determines that [a member] causes nuisance to other members" and "if the Company reasonably determines that [a member] is not suitable as a member".
+- In November 2020, the Tokyo High Court upheld a claim seeking an injunction on the conclusion of consumer contracts including a provision that was in violation of the Consumer Contract Act, indicating that a business stipulated in membership terms and conditions that the business could revoke membership "if the Company reasonably determines that [a member] causes nuisance to other members" and "if the Company reasonably determines that [a member] is not suitable as a member".
 In addition, the business stipulated that "even if a member suffers damage as a result of the Company's action, the Company shall not be liable for any damages whatsoever".
 These provisions were significantly vague, and the Court held the provision which stipulated that the business would not be liable for damages to be an unjust provision completely exempting a business from liability to compensate a consumer for damage arising from default or a tort by the business. - II.
-Between December 2019 and January 2021, the CAA ordered administrative dispositions such as business suspension under the ASCT against six business companies as a result of these companies engaging in fraudulent conduct in relation to periodic purchases, such as labelling in a manner that made it impossible for consumers to easily recognise that such purchases were periodic purchases; this fell under conduct through which a business sought to cause a consumer to offer a contract against the consumer's will regarding Mail Order Sales regulated by the ASCT.
-This kind of case will also fall under the new provision in respect of fraudulent periodic purchases.
+In February 2022, the CAA issued a six-month suspension order to a Door-to-Door Sales company that offered services such as unlocking and repairing locks, because the business told customers that they could not exercise the right of cooling-off, when in fact they could, to prevent them from cancelling their contracts.